Back to AI/ML Overview

 πŸš€Now you're ready for the vertical case studies

 This page is the generic anatomy β€” the template every vertical case study is built on.
-The vertical pages show how the same 15-step pipeline is specialized for a specific domain with domain-specific components, permissions, evaluation, and gotchas.
+The vertical pages show how the same 15-step pipeline is specialized for a specific domain with domain-specific components, permissions, , and gotchas.